seanthenry1/CS361_USER_ACTIVITY_LOG/README.md

 ```

 ## RECEIVE DATA
 Client will send an HTTP get request to /report.
-The microservice will then send a response with a JSON file in the HTTP response.
-Then the client will write this response to a JSON file name reportLog.json.
+The microservice will return JSON data in the HTTP response.
+Then the client will write this response to a JSON file named reportLog.json.

 ```javascript
 fetch("http://localhost:5000/report", {